 Motor Skill Development and Sensory Exploration

 Tending to an indoor vertical garden requires children to engage in various activities, such as planting seeds, watering, and pruning.
-These tasks help to develop and refine their fine motor skills, hand-eye coordination, and sensory exploration.
-The diverse textures, colors, and scents found in a vertical garden can also stimulate their senses and provide a rich sensory experience.
+These tasks help develop and refine fine motor skills, hand-eye coordination, and sensory exploration.
+A vertical garden’s diverse textures, colors, and scents can stimulate their senses and provide a rich sensory experience.

 Encourages Responsibility and Nurtures Empathy